-The Hunger Games Continues
+The Hunger Games Continues Its Box-Office Domination

 Over the holiday weekend, Lionsgate’s The Hunger Games trounced the competition once again, this time beating out the latest in the American Pie series and the 3D re-release of Titanic.
 The weekend haul of $33.5 million beat out American Reunion‘s $21.5 million and Titanic‘s $17.350 million.
 This marks the third week in a row that the Gary Ross-directed adaptation of Suzanne Collins’ novel held the top spot.
 Since its March 23 release, the film has grossed nearly $303 million domestically, according to Box Office Mojo.
 International receipts push that figure past $460 million.